 ☀︎ Recycle all you clothing and packaging properly

 ☀︎ TALK with your friends about how to enjoy buying and owning fashion items with lower impact

-Thx, mate - you rock!
+Thx, friend, you rock!